EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 and the `receive-wal` process should figure as a synchronous standby of the PostgreSQL server.

-First of all, we needs to retrieve the application name of the Barman `receive-wal` process with the `show-server` command:
+First of all, you need to retrieve the application name of the Barman `receive-wal` process with the `show-server` command:

 ``` bash